 Business owners among women make up less than 10% of the entrepreneurial world in the Middle East.
 That’s the widest gender gap in the world.

 About 29% of women-owned businesses in the Middle East and North Africa are considered international, surpassing the rate for male-owned companies.
 More than 75% of women-owned businesses in the United Arab Emirates are considered global.
 In Saudi Arabia, the rate is 50%.

-More than half of women entrepreneurs in markets such as the United Arab Emirates and Tunisia say they are likely to hire six or more employees in the next five years.
-In Saudi Arabia, growing one’s business has become an ambition more closely related to women than men, according to the Mastercard Index.
+Female entrepreneurs from this part of the world are more optimistic about expanding their operations than women from other parts of the world.
+According to the Mastercard Index, more than 50% of women who run their own companies in the United Arab Emirates and Tunisia say they are likely to bring on six or more new employees to the team in the next five years.
+In Saudi Arabia, growing one’s business has become an ambition more common for women than men.